To see which plans include Point Expiry please see our pricing page

 3. On the left find Configuration and click Settings

-If you have a live program and you set the point expiry to be live, we do not immediately begin expiring existing customer points.
+If you have a live program and you turn on Points expiration, we do not immediately begin expiring existing customer points.

-Once you switch on point expiry, the expiration will only take place one expiration period after the date you switch it on.
-The expiration period is the length of time you specified when setting up the point expiry:
+Once you switch on points expiration, the expiration will only take place one expiration period after the date you switch it on.

 If a customer hasn't placed any orders from the point they joined the Loyalty Program, then the expiry period is calculated from the time they register their account.